How Symfony, Drupal, Layout Builder, Layout Paragraphs, Bootstrap, and Gutenberg became a crew.

 Six months of anguish was all for this graphic.

 So, my final project was a custom WordPress child theme completed with no assistance from any of the instructors or tutors.
 But I did it.
-And it's the one used on the Mobile Atom Code website today.

 If I had stopped then, I may have wasted most of what I learned and the money spent on it.